Chervil is a very tasty herb that loves cool and shaded locations.

 Being rather easy to grow, this plant is delicious when added to omelets, fried mushrooms, mixed salads, soups and gravy meals.

-If you wish it to keep, it is best to freeze it, putting it in a jar before doing so.
+If you wish it to keep, it is best to freeze it, putting it in an airtight jar before doing so.

 Smart tip about chervil